Help! Why Is My Aloe Plant Drooping?

 If you’re feeling any lingering dampness, it’s likely that you’re overwatering.
 The good news is that there are a few pretty easy fixes:

 - Give water only when aloe needs it; the soil should be fully dry throughout the pot before you give a watering.
 Check this weekly by sticking your finger into the soil as far as you can.
 If you feel any moisture at all, don’t add water!

 - Placing a drainage saucer under your pot when watering is a good idea to protect your furniture.
 However, don’t leave the saucer underneath the aloe pot for more than a few minutes.
 If allowed to sit in the puddle, the soil will absorb too much moisture and get over-saturated.

-- Make sure your aloe vera is in fast-draining soil (I use this organic soil from Espoma for my aloe plant).
+- Make sure your aloe vera is in fast-draining soil.
 And always use a pot with good drainage, meaning that there’s at least one large drainage hole.

 This one can creep up on you!
 I too have been guilty of not watering my aloe vera plants enough, because they’re succulents and don’t need that much, right?

 While it’s true that aloe vera (and all succulents) have low watering needs, they do still need moisture on an appropriate basis.